Drone Laws in Zambia

 Last update on 01.10.2021 | 14 Kommentare

-In this post, we have summarized for you the rules for the use of drones in Zambia.
+In this post, we have summarized the rules for the use of drones in Zambia.

-To fly a drone in Zambia, you need an RPAS Letter of Approval (RLA), a Certificate of Registration, and an RPAS Pilot’s License (RPL).
+In order to fly a drone in Zambia legally, you need an RPAS Letter of Approval (RLA), a Certificate of Registration, and an RPAS Pilot’s License (RPL).
 All documents can be obtained from the Zambia Civil Aviation Authority.

 For me, Zambia is the prime example of over-regulation.

-Maximum altitude: In Zambia, your drone is allowed to fly a maximum of 120 meters.
+In Zambia, your drone is allowed to fly at a maximum of 120 meters.
 However, the drone must not fly higher than the highest object within a radius of 300 meters.

-Maximum horizontal distance and FPV: Drone flights must be operated in Zambia within sight.
+Drone flights in Zambia must be carried out within visual line of sight and only in daylight.
 The maximum horizontal distance must not exceed 500 meters.

-- it weighs more than 1.5 kilograms or
+- if the drone weighs no more than 1.5 kilograms or

-- not more than 7 kilograms with a maximum kinetic energy of 15 kJ.
+- if the drone weighs up to 7 kilograms but has a maximum kinetic energy of 15 kJ.

-Other safety distances: You must not fly your drone near nuclear power plants, prisons, police stations, crime scenes or major national facilities.
-People, public roads, and buildings must be 50 meters apart.
+You must not fly your drone near nuclear power plants, prisons, police stations, crime scenes or major national facilities.
+People, public roads, and buildings must be at least 50 meters away.